 Our History

-formally renamed Bracewell Stirling Architects, reflecting its modernised identity after the Bracewell family era.
-At the same time, Sam Sweeney is promoted to Partner, having joined in the 1980s
+The practice is formally renamed Bracewell Stirling Architects, reflecting its modernised identity after the Bracewell family era.
+At the same time, Sam Sweeney is promoted to Partner, having joined in the 1980s.

-formally renamed Bracewell Stirling Architects, reflecting its modernised identity after the Bracewell family era.
-At the same time, Sam Sweeney is promoted to Partner, having joined in the 1980s
+The practice is formally renamed Bracewell Stirling Architects, reflecting its modernised identity after the Bracewell family era.
+At the same time, Sam Sweeney is promoted to Partner, having joined in the 1980s.

 1991